Is Cannabis Shrinking Your Hippocampus? What Does This Mean For Your Long Term Health?

 Study says that THC shrinks the hippocampus, which puts patients at risk for depression and memory loss over the long term.
 Here’s why we say, “Don’t worry about that.”

-According to a new study in Cannabis and Cannabinoid Research, cannabis shrinks a region of the brain known as the hippocampus.
+According to a new study in Cannabis and Cannabinoid Research (2018), cannabis shrinks a region of the brain known as the hippocampus.
 The hippocampus is responsible for regulating memory, spatial navigation, and conflict avoidance.
-There’s also some evidence that the hippocampus could regulate neurogenesis—the regrowth of brain and nerve cells—though recent studies may contradict that claim.
+There’s also some evidence that the hippocampus could regulate neurogenesis.
+This is the regrowth of brain and nerve cells, however recent studies may contradict that claim.

-In the Cannabinoid Research study, researchers at the University of California-Los Angeles used high-resolution MRI to scan the hippocampi of 24 “former heavy CB users” and found the subjects’ hippocampal subregions were slightly but significantly thinner compared to 26 controls who “reported never using CB or other illicit substances.”
+In the Cannabinoid Research study, researchers at the University of California-Los Angeles used high-resolution MRI to scan the hippocampi of twenty four “former heavy CB users” and found the subjects’ hippocampal subregions were slightly but significantly thinner compared to twenty six controls who “reported never using CB or other illicit substances.”

 How slight but significant?
 In the thickest subregion, about half a millimeter thinner.
 In the other subregions, the differences were about 0.01 to 0.1 millimeter thinner.